CT (Computed Tomography)

 CT (Computed Tomography) scans use rotating x-ray beams to acquire cross- sectional images of the body.
 The images are taken from different angles and are used to create 3-dimensional (3-D) views of tissues and organs.
 A dye may be injected into a vein or swallowed to help the tissues and organs show up more clearly.

-Our CT scanners provide excellent exam quality with fast acquisition speeds while delivering very low doses of radiation.
+The Siemens SOMATOM Perspective 128 detector CT scanner provides excellent exam quality with fast acquisition speeds while delivering very low doses of radiation.
+Highly detailed vascular imaging enables visualization of even the smallest detail and automated technology allows the technologist to spend more time with the patient.
 Our computer-assisted reading tools also enable early detection, fast evaluation and precise follow-up of disease with all information available at the scanner before the patient is off the table.

 Preparing for your CT Scan